Is decaf coffee bad for you? Is decaffeinated coffee bad for you?

 The use of chemicals like solvents have, as a result, caused the public to perceive decaf coffee as potentially hazardous for your health, but it must be strongly stated that that solvents used today as natural solvents, which are often extracted from natural sources such as fruit juice.
 Having said that, it must also be noted that ethyl acetate is mildly toxic, but the residues of the solvent are minuscule.

-Indeed, decaf coffee has really come of age with the Swiss Water Decaf process, which uses solely water and osmosis to decaffeinate beans.
 The use of water to decaffeinate coffee was originally pioneered in Switzerland in 1933 and developed as a commercially viable method of decaffeination by Coffex in 1980.
 In 1988, the Swiss Water Method was introduced by The Swiss Water Decaffeinated Coffee Company in Canada.

 Another popular process of decaffeination that has become increasingly popular is called the CO2 process, or the "sparkling water method", which uses supercritical carbon dioxide as a means of decaffeination.
 Developed by the Max Planck Institute, it uses liquid CO2 to extract caffeine and circumvents the use of solvents.